isc-projects/kea/doc/sphinx/arm/hooks.rst

 Prior to diving into the individual commands, it is worth discussing the parameter, ``subnet-id``.
-Currently this parameter is mandatory for all of the commands supplied by this library.
+Currently this parameter is mandatory for all of the commands supplied by this library at the exception of reservation-get-by-hostname where it is optional.
 In previous versions of Kea, reservations had to belong to a specific subnet; as of Kea 1.5.0, reservations may be specified globally.
 In other words, they are not specific to any subnet.
 When reservations are supplied via the configuration file, the